microsoft/Threat-Matrix-for-Kubernetes/docs/mitigations/MS-M9013 Restrict over permissive containers.md

   - footer
 ---

-# Limit container capabilities
+# Restrict over permissive containers

 !!! info inline end
     ID: MS-M9013<br>
     MITRE mitigation: [M1038](https://attack.mitre.org/mitigations/M1038/)

-Use admission controller to prevent deploying containers with over-permissive capabilities in the cluster.
-This can include restricting privilege containers, containers with sensitive volumes, containers with excessive capabilities, and other signs of over permissive containers.
+Use admission controller to prevent deploying containers with over-permissive capabilities or configuration in the cluster.
+This can include restricting privileged containers, containers with sensitive volumes, containers with excessive capabilities, and other signs of over permissive containers.

-In AKS clusters which are configured to use service principal, holds the credentials to such service principal in the `/etc/kubernetes/azure.json` file on the cluster nodes.
+In AKS clusters which are configured to use service principal, the service principal credentials are stored in the `/etc/kubernetes/azure.json` file on the cluster nodes.
 Containers with access to a volume containing this file are considered as containers with sensitive mount.

 ## Techniques Addressed by Mitigation